Skip to content ↓

 The school aims to work in partnership with parents and carers.
 We do so by:

-• In most lessons, pupils are involved in monitoring and reviewing their progress through the use of layered targets.
+We recognise that all pupils have the right to be involved in making decisions and exercising choice.
+In most lessons, all pupils are involved in monitoring and reviewing their progress through the use of layered targets.
+We endeavour to fully involve all pupils by encouraging them to:

-We seek to respond quickly to emerging need and work closely with other agencies including :
+We seek to respond quickly to emerging needs and work closely with other agencies including :

 • CAMHS

-• Early Years SEN support service (Inc Portage team)
+• Early Years SEN supprt service (Inc Portage team)

 • Multi-agency safeguarding hub